Josh Duggar: Admissions following Ashley Madison breach

 On August 20, 2015, Duggar and his parents released a statement in which he admitted to watching pornography on the Internet and being unfaithful to his wife.
 This immediately followed the Ashley Madison data breach which revealed that Duggar's credit card had been used to pay $986.76 for two subscriptions starting in February 2013.
 The subscriptions had been cancelled in May 2015 shortly after the molestation allegations surfaced.
 Ashley Madison, a dating website, was marketed to married people seeking affairs.

 The statement, posted to the Duggar family website, contained the following:"I have been the biggest hypocrite ever.
-While espousing faith and family values, I have secretly over the last several years been viewing pornography on the Internet and this became a secret addiction and I became unfaithful to my wife ... the last few years, while publicly stating I was fighting against immorality in our country I was hiding my own personal failures".The reference to pornography was later removed.
+While espousing faith and family values, I have secretly over the last several years been viewing pornography on the Internet and this became a secret addiction and I became unfaithful to my wife ... the last few years, while publicly stating I was fighting against immorality in our country I was hiding my own personal failures".Later in the day, the reference to pornography was removed.

+In 2026, Duggar told a court that he had neither written nor approved of the statement and that the television producers had wanted it.

 On August 25, 2015, Duggar checked himself into a rehabilitation facility that his family described as a "long-term treatment center".
 The facility was later confirmed in media reports as Reformers Unanimous, which describes itself as "a learning atmosphere where the addicted can be discipled in an environment that is much like a greenhouse".